 Approaching the topic about downsizing a home and moving to a senior living community with your parents doesn’t have to be a stressful situation.
-Before starting the conversation, it’s important to be prepared, gather your thoughts, create a list of topics to help you stay focused and putting those ideas on paper.
+Before starting the conversation, it’s important to be prepared, gather your thoughts and create a list of topics to help you stay focused and put those ideas on paper.
 Additionally, be prepared with answers to the common objections about moving to a senior living community.
 These objections usually include:

 “We’re just not ready yet.”

 Too often, people decide that they’re ready when a health crisis strikes.
 By that time, they have fewer options and the choices they do have are more expensive.
 The time to start looking at senior living is before they’re “ready” – while they’re healthy, can participate in the decision-making process and can take full advantage of community life.
 Our residents will usually tell you, “I wish I’d come here five years ago.”

 “We can’t afford it.”

 It sometimes seems like staying in their house is the most affordable choice – until you compare their actual monthly costs with everything included at a continuing care retirement community like Crestwood Manor.
 Our residents have found that you can get a lot more service, pleasure and security without paying a lot more.
 That may surprise your parents.

 Perhaps the most important aspect of value is the security you have when you put a sound plan in place for future healthcare needs.
 Having a full-service continuum of care on site is not only convenient – it’s far more cost-efficient than taking your chances on the prevailing cost of pay-as-you-go health care.